CIA Library: History

 In August 2000, Kimberley W. Condas of library was awarded the 2000 International Special Librarians Day (ISLD) Award, which is given to a member, or members, of the SLA who use the International Special Librarians Day to "promote their own libraries and the profession."
 Condas chaired a committee which promoted ISLD to Agency employees, with more than 500 attending the event.

-In May 2007, it was reported that the Agency was looking for "trained, innovative, customer-service oriented librarians" who knew East Asian, Chinese, and Arabic, and had various library skills.
+In May 2007, it was reported that the Agency was looking for "trained, innovative, customer-service oriented librarians" who had East Asian, Chinese, and Arabic language skills, and had various library skills.

-In March 2016 it was reported that the Agency was hiring a librarian, with a salary of "$50,864 to $118,069 a year," which would serve as embedded "information experts" within the Agency.
-The job notice also stated that librarians play an important part in "intelligence gathering and managing CIA materials."
+In March 2016 it was reported that the Agency was hiring a librarian, with a salary of "$50,864 to $118,069 a year".
+The job notice also stated that librarians have opportunities to serve as embedded "information experts" within the Agency and play an important part in "intelligence gathering and managing CIA materials."

-In a April 2019 Twitter thread, the Agency said they had full-time librarians, with library cards only available to those with security clearances.
+In an April 2019 Twitter thread, the Agency said they had full-time librarians, with library cards only available to those with security clearances.
 An accompanying blog post said that the library might appear like modern public libraries, but has a mostly declassified collection, even with DVDs of "spy movies and documentaries," and noted that some librarians are even recruited by other parts of the Agency due to their research and information science skills.

 In April 2020, the Agency promoted the library's resources during National Library Week, noting the roles of libraries at the CIA, sharing declassified and unclassified resources about the Agency.
 American Libraries, the flagship magazine of the American Library Association, entitled a post "Find the CIA Library at your place," quoting and linking to the Agency's post.

 In May 2021, an unnamed gay librarian, who worked for the library, was shown in a recruitment video for the Agency.